pkanGitHub/Apartments-Web-Scrape/README.md

 scrapy startproject <projectname>
 ```

-and after countless of researches of videos and resources, I finally got myself familiarize with scrapy.
+and after countless of researching videos and resources, I finally got myself familiarize with scrapy.
 (You can see this code in `Convert-scrapy-...` branch)

 The next problem I encountered was not knowing what css selector to use that returns the data I wanted, took me at least few hours to try-and-error.</p>